minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    - Use the new MinIO Client.
    - Replace ``ALIAS`` with the alias for the new deployment.

 #.
-Restart the server for the new deployment with the new MinIO Client
+Restart the server for the new deployment with the new MinIO Client.

    .. code-block:: shell
       :class: copyable